StockNews.com Begins Coverage on Marine Products (NYSE:MPX)

-StockNews.com initiated coverage on shares of Marine Products (NYSE:MPX – Get Rating) in a report published on Tuesday.
-The firm issued a hold rating on the stock.
+StockNews.com began coverage on shares of Marine Products (NYSE:MPX – Get Rating) in a report released on Wednesday.
+The brokerage set a “hold” rating on the stock.

 Marine Products Corp. engages in the design, manufacture, and sale of fiberglass powerboats through its subsidiary.
 Its products include Vortex, Robalo, and Chaparral .
 The company was founded on August 31, 2000 and is headquartered in Atlanta, GA.